thisismudith/LitScout/README.md

 LitScout follows an architecture with **two sub-sections**:

-### **1. Backend (FastAPI)**
+### **1. Backend (FastAPI-like Structure)**
 - Handles all data processing, ML, and API logic.
-- Exposes endpoints that the React frontend can interact with.
+- Exposes endpoints that the frontend can interact with.
-- Manages integrations with research APIs (Semantic Scholar, arXiv, Crossref, OpenAlex, WikiCFP, etc.).
+- Manages integrations with the OpenAlex API.

-### **2. Frontend (React.js)**
+### **2. Frontend (Flask)**
 - Provides a modern, responsive UI for users.
-- Fetches processed data from the FastAPI backend.
+- Fetches processed data from the backend.
-- Displays papers, clusters, author stats, conference data, and recommendations through interactive components and dashboards.
+- Displays papers, author stats, conference data, and recommendations through interactive components and dashboards.

 ---